ionos-cloud/ionosctl/docs/subcommands/Compute Engine/image/upload.md

       --ftp-url string           URL of FTP server, with %s flag if location is embedded into url (default "ftp-%s.ionos.com")
   -h, --help                     Print usage
   -i, --image strings            Slice of paths to images, can be absolute path or relative to current working directory (required)
-  -a, --image-alias strings      Rename the uploaded images.
-These names should not contain any extension.
-By default, this is the base of the image path
       --licence-type string      The OS type of this image.
 Can be one of: LINUX, RHEL, WINDOWS, WINDOWS2016, UNKNOWN, OTHER (default "UNKNOWN")
   -l, --location strings         Location to upload to.
-Must be an array containing only fra, fkb, txl, lhr, las, ewr, vit (required)
+Must be an array containing only fra, fkb, txl, lhr, las, ewr, vit if not using --ftp-url (required)
   -n, --name string              Name of the Image
       --nic-hot-plug             'Hot-Plug' NIC (default true)
       --nic-hot-unplug           'Hot-Unplug' NIC